shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/erc20-token-transfer-to-eth-address.md

 You can confirm the result by looking at the change of the balance on Metamask as well.

-As you can see in the image below, my metamask balance did change from 4.97 to 5.97.
+As you can see in the image below, the balance did change from 4.97 to 5.97.

 ![metamask_balance](https://i.imgur.com/CTIA5eu.png)